How to Help a Teen With Anxiety (Parent Guide)

 At Ezer Psychotherapy, we use evidence-based approaches tailored to teens, including:

-Exposure-based strategies to reduce avoidance
+Exposure-based strategies to reduce avoidance gradually and safely

 Optional faith-based integration for families who want it